Everything That’s Wrong With The Body And Sex Positivity Movements

 On Body Positivity…

-I literally can’t scroll through an Instagram search feed without seeing butt cheeks, side boob, workout mirror selfies, and women in their underwear.
+I don’t know about you, but there for a while, I literally couldn’t scroll through an Instagram search feed without seeing butt cheeks, twerking, side boob, workout mirror selfies, and women in their underwear.
 I honestly don’t have a problem with nude photos.
 I think the human body is beautiful.
 I think the female body is especially beautiful.
 I think photography is art, and these kinds of images can evoke emotion and important conversation when used in a skillful manner.

 Let’s be honest.
-Most of us – dare I even say ALL OF US – women have struggled with our body image.
-Some of the most beautiful women I know have amazing bodies and the way they talk about themselves is heartbreaking.
-My best friend from college is 5’10” and athletic as fuck, and she talks about how gross she is all the time.
-Another friend just weighed herself for the first time in forever and realized she’d lost 40 pounds.
+Most of us–dare I even say ALL OF US–women have struggled with our body image.
+Some of the most beautiful women I know have what would be deemed by society’s standards as “amazing bodies” and the way they talk about themselves is heartbreaking.
+My best friend from college is 5’10” and athletic as fuck, and she talks about how “gross’ she is all the time.
+Another friend just weighed herself for the first time in years and realized she’d lost 40 pounds.
 She texted me a picture of herself at the pool a couple of days later and asked me if she looked fat.

-Some of us, however, have taken that self-loathing to whole other level and engaged in destructive eating and exercise habits in a failed attempt to try to feel worthy.
+Because of all of this, some of us have taken that self-loathing to whole other level and engaged in destructive eating and exercise habits in a failed attempt to try to feel worthy.
 I was one of those people.

 Frankly, it’s a miracle that I didn’t develop a full blown eating disorder in my early 20s and I’m thankful that I didn’t, but that didn’t stop me from obsessively monitoring my 600 calorie-per-day diet while working out five days a week or abusing prescription diet pills.